vasily-kartashov/vasily-kartashov.github.io/_posts/2016-05-19-hierarchical-caches-with-spring.md

 - stores the new extended series in the "nominal" cache: `@CachePut`
 - drops the "integral" cache for the new series: `@CacheEvict`

+There are a few key points to consider in this design.
+First, the update method does not update the database directly.
+Instead, it:

+- reads the value from either the "nominal" cache or the database using `database.load()`
+- adds a value to the end of the loaded series
+- stores the new, extended series in the "nominal" cache using `@CachePut`
+- drops the "integral" cache for the new series using `@CacheEvict`

-Second, the method `reset` doesn't touch the database, in fact it doesn't do anything, and only resets both caches - "nominal" and "integral" - through annotations.
+Second, the reset method does not access the database at all.
+It simply resets both the "nominal" and "integral" caches using annotations.

-Some might say, this is just horrible, I could write it all myself in no time, by implementing the caching rules explicitly.
-And I am fairly sure it's true.
-The approach described above will only start to make sense if there's not a single integral function that you want to run over your data, but rather a whole mesh of hierarchical calculations.
-Specifying the functional dependencies in your java code and caching policy in the annotations keeps concerns separated and allows better reuse and testability.
+Some may argue that this approach is unnecessarily complex and that they could implement the necessary caching rules themselves more quickly.
+However, this approach becomes more practical when there are not just one, but many hierarchical calculations that need to be run on the data.
+By specifying functional dependencies in the Java code and caching policies in the annotations, concerns are separated and the code becomes more reusable and testable.